Biden tapping oil reserve for 6 months to control gas prices

 Associated Press

-WASHINGTON (AP) — President Joe Biden is ordering the release of 1 million barrels of oil per day from the nation’s strategic petroleum reserve for six months, the White House said Thursday, in a bid to control energy prices that have spiked as the U.S. and allies imposed steep sanctions on Russia over its invasion of Ukraine.
+WASHINGTON (AP) — President Joe Biden is ordering the release of 1 million barrels of oil per day from the nation’s strategic petroleum reserve for six months, the White House said Thursday, in a bid to control energy prices that have spiked after the United States and allies imposed steep sanctions on Russia over its invasion of Ukraine.

-Biden was to formally announce the release in remarks on his administration’s plans to combat rising gas prices.

-The White House said Biden would also call on Congress to impose financial penalties on oil and gas companies that lease public lands but aren’t producing.
-He also intends to invoke the Defense Production Act to encourage the mining of critical minerals for batteries in electric vehicles.
+The White House said Biden wants Congress to impose financial penalties on oil and gas companies that lease public lands but are not producing.
+He also intends to invoke the Defense Production Act to encourage the mining of critical minerals for batteries in electric vehicles, part of a broader push to shift toward cleaner energy sources and reduce the use of fossil fuels.

-The White House characterized the release of the petroleum as a bridge until output increases from domestic producers.
-Administration officials estimate that average production will grow by 1 million barrels daily this year and an additional 700,000 barrels daily in 2023.

-The move by Biden shows that oil remains a key vulnerability for the U.S. at home and abroad.
-Higher prices have hurt Biden’s approval domestically, while also adding billions of oil-export dollars to the Russian war chest as it wages war on Ukraine.
+The actions show that oil remains a vulnerability for the U.S. Higher prices have hurt Biden’s approval domestically and added billions of oil-export dollars to the Russian government as it wages war on Ukraine.

-The release of reserves in the U.S. would create pressures that could reduce oil prices, though Biden has already twice ordered releases from the strategic reserves without causing a meaningful shift in oil markets.
+Tapping the stockpile would create pressures that could reduce oil prices, though Biden has twice ordered releases from the reserves without causing a meaningful shift in oil markets.

-The markets reacted quickly with crude oil prices dropping more than 3% on Thursday morning to roughly $104 a barrel.
-Still, oil is up from roughly $60 a year ago, with supplies failing to keep up with demand as the world economy has begun to rebound from the coronavirus pandemic.
+Stewart Glickman, an oil analyst for CFRA Research, said the release would bring short-term relief on prices and would be akin to “taking some Advil for a headache.”
+But markets would ultimately look to see whether, after the releases stop, the underlying problems that led to Biden’s decisions remain.

+“The root cause of the headache is probably still going to be there after the medicine wears off,” Glickman said.

-Americans on average use about 21 million barrels of oil daily, with about 40% of the consumption devoted to gasoline, according to the U.S. Energy Information Administration.
+Americans on average use about 21 million barrels of oil daily, with about 40% of that devoted to gasoline, according to the U.S. Energy Information Administration.
+That total accounts for about one-fifth of total global consumption of oil.

-Domestic oil production is equal to more than half of the country’s usage, but high prices have not led companies to return to their pre-pandemic levels of output.
-The U.S. is producing on average 11.7 million barrels daily, down from 13 million barrels in early 2020.

-Republican lawmakers have said the problem rests with the Biden administration being hostile to oil permits and the construction of new pipelines such as the Keystone XL.
-Democrats have countered that the country needs to move to renewable energy such as wind and solar that could reduce the dependence on fossil fuels and Russian President Vladimir Putin’s leverage.
+Republican lawmakers have said the problem results from the administration being hostile to oil permits and the construction of new pipelines such as the Keystone XL.
+Democrats say the country needs to move to renewable energy such as wind and solar that could reduce the dependence on fossil fuels and Putin’s leverage.

-“I think the administration’s anti-fossil fuel views are sort of like a religion,” Senate Republican Leader Mitch McConnell told Punchbowl News in a Thursday interview.
-“They’re kind of unconnected with the needs of not only our country but the world.
-This policy is driven by the hard left, which the president almost never crosses.
-And, until that policy changes, we’re gonna have a problem.”
+Sen. Steve Daines, R-Mt., blasted Biden’s action to tap the reserve without first taking steps to increase American energy production, calling it “a Band-Aid on a bullet wound.″

+Daines called Biden’s actions “desperate moves″ that avoid what he called the real solution: ”investing in American energy production,″ and getting “oil and gas leases going again.”

 Oil producers have been more focused on meeting the needs of investors than consumers, according to a survey released last week by the Dallas Federal Reserve.
 About 59% of the executives surveyed said investor pressure to preserve “capital discipline” amid high prices was the reason they weren’t pumping more, while fewer than 10% blamed government regulation.